EarthBigData/openSAR/training/INSTALLATION.md

 ### Creating a new Environment

 To create a new environment use the [conda_ebd.yml](conda_ebd.yml) file available at our github repository at [https://github.com/EarthBigData/openSAR/tree/master/training](https://github.com/EarthBigData/openSAR/tree/master/training).
-If you need to obtain access to the share please email [training@earthbigdata.com](mailto:training@earthbigdata.com).
+On most browsers you can *Right Click this link* to Download via *Save File as ...* or similar choice.
+Save the file into the same directory path from which you will execute the command below.

 After *miniconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal.
 In the new terminal type: